Physical Therapy at Lakeshore

 UCSF Physical Therapy at Lakeshore cares for patients of all ages with movement dysfunction.
 We are dedicated to helping patients recover and meet their physical function goals.

-We offer personalized evaluations, patient education, and therapies to aid healing, recover function and improve physical performance.
-These therapies include exercise plans, functional activities and neuromuscular reeducation.
-We evaluate each patient carefully to determine the treatment program that best meets his or her needs.
+We offer personalized evaluations, education, and therapies to aid healing, restore function and improve performance.
+These therapies, available both in person and via telehealth, include exercise plans, functional activities and neuromuscular reeducation.
+We evaluate each patient carefully in order to design a treatment program that meets their individual needs.

 We treat movement impairments related to conditions such as: